robotology-legacy/codyco-superbuild/README.md

     addpath(genpath(['codyco_superbuild_install_folder'  /share/WB-Toolbox]))
 ~~~
 Anyway we strongly suggest that you add this directories to the MATLAB path in robust way,
-for example by modifyng the `startup.m` or the `MATLABPATH` enviromental variable [as described in official MATLAB documentation](http://mathworks.com/help/matlab/matlab_env/add-folders-to-search-path-upon-startup-on-unix-or-macintosh.html)
+for example by modifyng the `startup.m` or the `MATLABPATH` enviromental variable [as described in official MATLAB documentation](http://mathworks.com/help/matlab/matlab_env/add-folders-to-search-path-upon-startup-on-unix-or-macintosh.html).
+Another way is to run (only once) the script `startup_codyco_superbuild.m` in the `$CODYCO_SUPERBUILD_ROOT/build` folder.
+This should be enough to permanently add the required paths for all the toolbox that use MATLAB.

 For more info on configuring MATLAB software with the codyco-superbuild, please check the [WB-Toolbox README](https://github.com/robotology/WB-Toolbox).